creoapp/documentation/docs/classes/TableView.md

 The event allows you to exclude individual rows from being treated as editable.
 Editable rows display the insertion or deletion control in their cells.
 If this event is not implemented, all rows are assumed to be editable.
 Return true if you want the cell to be editable, false otherwise.

 * **CommitEdit**(**cell**: **[TableViewCell](TableViewCell.md)**, **section**: **[Int](../gravity/types.md)**, **index**: **[Int](../gravity/types.md)**, **editingMode**: **<a href="#_enum_TableViewCellEditingStyle">TableViewCellEditingStyle</a>**): <strong>[Bool](../gravity/types.md)</strong>
 This event is called when users tap the insertion (green plus) control of an editing row or the Delete confirmation button after a left swipe gesture or after pressing the Delete (red minus) button of an editing row.
-This event lets you commit the change.
-If the event returns true, the TableView assumes that the DataSet has been updated and proceeds to insert/remove the row depending on the <code>editingMode</code> otherwise, if it returns false, the TableView just dismiss the presented action.
+This event lets you commit the change, for example by performing an insert statement to the DataSet and by invoking the insertRow method of the TableView.
+In case of Delete editing mode, if the event returns true, the TableView assumes that the DataSet has been updated and proceeds to remove the row; otherwise, if it returns false, the TableView just dismiss the presented action.

 * **WillReload**()
 This event is called when the table and its dataSet are about to be reloaded because of the user did perform the pull-to-reload gesture.
 Only applies if the reloadOnPull property is true.